The PRIMM Method -- Predict, Run, Investigate

 print() displays whatever is inside the parentheses on your screen.
 Every block ends with print() so you can check your prediction against the actual output.

-With these four pieces -- variables, type annotations, types, and print() -- you can read every block that follows.
+With these five pieces (variables, type annotations, types, print(), and expressions) you can read every block that follows.

 Your First Four Predictions

 Time to practice.
-For each block, you will ask your AI assistant to generate a short Python snippet, read what it produces, predict the output, and then run the code.
+For each block, you will ask Claude Code to generate a short Python snippet, read what it produces, predict the output, and then run the code.
 This mirrors real AI-driven development: the AI writes, you read and verify.

-How to run each block: Paste the code into your SmartNotes main.py file.
-Then open your terminal and run:
+How to run each block: Paste the code into your SmartNotes main.py file (replacing any previous contents).
+Then open your terminal (the command window you set up in Chapter 44) and run:

 $ uv run python main.py